mongoosemonke504/NebuloIPTV/README.md

 - **Sports Hub:** A dedicated view to find live events quickly.
 - **Dynamic EPG:** Live program updates with a "Dynamic Island" style loading indicator.
 - **Smart Search:** Find channels, categories, and current programs instantly.
+- **Powerful Game Search Engine:** When clicking on a game, it will automatically bring up the best stream to view the game.

 ### 🎨 **Stunning UI/UX**
 - **Nebula Backgrounds:** Dynamic, colorful backgrounds that breathe with the app.
+- **Custom Photo Backgrounds:** Choose your own background from files or camera role and add blur.
 - **Adaptive Layouts:** Optimized interfaces for both iPhone (Standard) and iPad (Sidebar/Landscape).
 - **Glassmorphism:** Modern, translucent aesthetics throughout the app.